2024 NFL odds: AFC North sees huge shift after Thursday night result

 The two quarterbacks combined for eight touchdown passes and over 700 yards passing, with Ja'Marr Chase hauling in 264 receiving yards and three touchdown catches for the Bengals.

-Cincinnati scored with 38 seconds left in the game with a chance to tie it up with an extra point, but Zac Taylor decided to go for two to try and end the game in regulation.
+Cincinnati scored with 38 seconds left in the game with a chance to tie it up with an extra point, but Zac Taylor decided to go for two and win in regulation.

 The Bengals would fail to convert, giving the Ravens a one-point win.